EGR 111. Introduction to Engineering Design. (4 h)

 EGR 213.
 Mechanical Computer Aided Design I. (3 h)

 Introduction to Computer Aided Design (CAD) for mechanical assemblies and civil applications using a variety of CAD software tools.
 The course covers design planning of additive and subtractive techniques.
-Counts for ME and CEE Concentration.
+A general engineering technical elective that can be counted for up to one course towards any concentration.
 P-EGR 111.

 EGR 214.
 Embedded Microcontroller Systems.
 (3 h)

 Examination of the structure of digital electronic systems with specific focus on microcontroller architectures for embedded system applications, as well as interfacing with analog and digital peripherals.
 Counts for ECE Concentration.
-P- EGR 112 and CSC 111 (or POI)
+P- EGR 112 and CSC 111 or prerequisite override required.

 EGR 215.
 Digital Electronics.
 (3 h)